nicsteyn2/SMCforRt/README.md

 This tutorial is designed for researchers with a basic understanding of statistical inference.
 We walk through the steps of constructing an SMC model to build a gold-standard $R_t$ estimator, fine-tuned for your purposes, from scratch.
 This balances the convenience of an off-the-shelf method, with the flexibility and deep understanding that comes with constructing a model from first principles.

-We also highlight the accompanying paper, [An introduction to sequential Monte Carlo methods for reproduction number estimation](https://nicsteyn2.github.io/SMCforRt/).
+We also highlight the accompanying website, [An introduction to sequential Monte Carlo methods for reproduction number estimation](https://nicsteyn2.github.io/SMCforRt/).

 ![Figure showing unknown Rt and reported cases in NZ](assets/root_readme_data.png)